 To get an EIN, fill out the application on the IRS website.
 If you apply online, you’ll usually get your EIN within the same day.
 The EIN application is entirely free.
 You can also file a paper application, but the turnaround time is several weeks.

 Every Indiana LLC (and foreign LLCs doing business in Indiana) must file a biennial Business Entity Report with the Indiana Secretary of State.
 The biennial report contains basic information like your LLC’s name, filing date, and registered agent information.

 You’ll need to submit your report every other year in the anniversary month of your business’s formation.
 For example, if you created your LLC on Aug.
 13, 2020, you would need to file your biennial report in August of every even year (2022, 2024, etc.).
 The fee for the report is $50 if submitted by mail and $32 if filed online.

 The fee for filing your Articles of Organization is $100 ($95 if submitted online) — the optional name reservation fee is $20.
 Each year, you’ll also be required to pay $50 or $32 with your annual report, depending on whether you file via mail or online.
 As discussed above, your business may also need to pay additional fees for Indiana-specific licenses and permits.
 For more information regarding license fees, visit INBiz.

-If you hire ZenBusiness to form your Indiana LLC, the total cost starts at just $49 (plus state filing fees).
-Our various annual plans can provide you with customer service, registered agent capabilities, reminders to file your biennial report, and a treasure trove of helpful forms and tools empowering you to launch and maintain your LLC for years to come.
+If you hire ZenBusiness to form your Indiana LLC, we can provide you with customer service, registered agent capabilities, reminders to file your biennial report, and a treasure trove of helpful forms and tools empowering you to launch and maintain your LLC for years to come.

 You’ll need to pay quite a few taxes if you operate an LLC in Indiana.
 These include taxes payable to the Indiana government, like sales tax and income tax.
 You also may need to pay income tax, self-employment tax, and a variety of other taxes to the IRS.